 Participation in this cohort involves the contribution of medical and behavioral information, mailing in saliva for genetic analysis, the potential option to have genetic findings related to autism returned, and the option to be recontacted to participate in future research studies.
 This community of engaged participants will provide researchers with an efficient way to invite individuals to participate in their research.

-This research project is centrally coordinated by the Simons Foundation Autism Research Initiative (SFARI) and includes collaboration with 25 university-affiliated research clinics in 22 states across the U.S. SFARI launched a pilot phase of the project in December 2015 with three clinical sites.
-An additional 18 sites began recruiting individuals with autism and their families in April 2016 and the remaining sites began recruitment in April 2017.
+This research project is centrally coordinated by the Simons Foundation Autism Research Initiative (SFARI) and includes collaboration with 31 university-affiliated research clinics in 26 states across the U.S. SFARI launched a pilot phase of the project in December 2015 with three clinical sites.
+An additional 18 sites began recruiting individuals with autism and their families in April 2016, 4 more sites began in April 2017 and the remaining sites in March 2019.

 In addition, numerous national and local autism community organizations across the U.S. are partnering with SFARI to help recruit participants and spread the word about this landmark study.